apramakr/propertycomp/README.md

 # TO-DO

  A separate email service has been built using Node.js that is included along with the files.
  Currently its just been set up such that the data collected is displayed back in a pop-up message back to the user.
-I would need to debug further on the email being triggered.
+More debugging is required to pass the email values to the node service.

- All use cases for rental zestimates ( ex: where the valuation range is missing ) have not been covered yet.
+The progress bar has been implemented, but a few cases where the progress bar retraces steps back haven't been covered yet.